varigence/docs/bimlflex/metadata-editors/business-modeling.md

 ---
 # Business Modeling

-The BimlFlex **Business Modelling** feature supports designing a holistic model that describes the business' data, while avoiding bias from already existing systems and data structures.
+The BimlFlex **Business Modeling** feature supports designing a holistic model that describes the business' data, while avoiding bias from already existing systems and data structures.

 Traditionally, this process involves a team of IT and business representatives collaborating in a series of workshops to define the business' Core Business Concepts (CBCs), how they are described and how they interact with each other.